zamil2000/UserManagement/README.md

 User Management System
 =========================
 This is a Spring Boot-based User Management System that allows users to register, authenticate, and provides admin functionalities.
-It includes security features like Basic Authentication, IP tracking, Swagger documentati
+It includes security features like Basic Authentication, IP tracking, Swagger documentation.

 Features:
 ============